doanhtu-bmt/axonnetworks_test/README.md

             3. Run the downloaded file.
 Click Continue to proceed.
             4. Choose C++ build tools and press Install.
 You will need a reboot after the installation.
             5. Try installing the library via pip again.

+Test run:
+    python .\main.py

+    After the test is done, a summary report and weather data will be stored in the /reports/YYYYMMDD-hhmmss.txt file, file will contain the below info (example):
+        - Current location: Hoan Kiem, Hanoi
+        - Started on : 20/02/2024 08:49:12
+        - Finished on: 20/02/2024 09:05:42
+        - Queried data for 45 days.
+FEBRUARY 20 - APRIL 4
+        - Time elapsed: 16 mins 30 seconds
+        - Validation result: (PASS/FAILED + Failures details)
+        - Data: (in json format)